LucasJanin/Home/NodeRed/README.md

 ![Closet Light Graph](closetLight.png)

-## Garden Winter & Spring Prep ## Winter is coming! :-)
+## Garden Winter & Spring Prep ##

 I'm living in Quebec/Canada so winters are very cold.
+Yes  Winter is coming! :-).
 The garden needs to be prepared for winter and spring too.

 ### Winter ###
 Winter si trigger is the Celsius temperature go negative the next  5 days (using dark sky integration)